Yemeni Conjoined Twins Can’t Get Treatment Because Of The War

-A pair of conjoined twins was born in Sanaa, Yemen two weeks ago.
-They share a torso, arms, legs, and a few vital organs, but other than that they’re separate individuals, Reuters reports.
+A pair of conjoined twins were born in Sanaa, Yemen, just two weeks ago.
+They share a torso, arms, legs, and a few vital organs, but other than that, they’re separate individuals, Reuters reports.

-The boys, Abd al-Khaleq and Abd al-Rahim, could still survive -or at least one of them could- if given the appropriate treatment, but the conflict in Yemen has ravaged their healthcare system to the point it’s impossible for local doctors to keep them alive for much longer.
+The boys, Abd al-Khaleq and Abd al-Rahim, could still survive — or at least one of them could — if given the appropriate treatment, but the conflict in Yemen has ravaged their healthcare system to the point that it’s impossible for local doctors to keep them alive for much longer.

-Head of the neonatal unit Doctor Al-Balbali said the physicians could not even perform basic diagnostic tests with the lack of resources the war has left them; all they can do is keep them breathing in an incubator but that’s not a viable long-term option.
+Dr. Al-Balbali, head of the neonatal unit, said the physicians could not even perform basic diagnostic tests with the lack of resources the war has left them; all they can do is keep them breathing in an incubator, but that’s not a viable long-term option.

 The boys were born in al-Thawra hospital, which is preparing a report for their case to be studied further by other doctors.

-However, the boys can’t be moved somewhere else either, as the Sanaa airports have been closed to civilian flights since 2015, and only UN planes are allowed to land without risk of being shut down from the sky.
+However, the boys can’t be moved somewhere else either, as the Sanaa airports have been closed to civilian flights since 2015, and only U.N. planes are allowed to land without risk of being shot down from the sky.

 The parents and the medical staff of al-Thawra hospital are pleading to the United Nations and human rights organizations to help transfer the boys to a safer hospital.